AceFire6/Minesweeper/README.md

 ## References

-Text images were made using: [textcraft.net](http://textcraft.net/)
+* Text images were made using: [textcraft.net](http://textcraft.net/)
+* Font used to create the logo is "Minecrafter V3" by "Asherz08", "MadPixel", "Ashley Denham"